jbirch/fuckin-about-with-scala/README.md

 Caveats
 -------

-__There's no Spray built for Scala 2.11 yet__.
-Presumably because of transitive dependencies -- Despite Spray.io dependencies being expressed with `%` instead of `%%`, they are very much tied to the underlying Scala version and versions of Akka, Specs2, and Scalaz compiled against that version as well.

-__It looks like Spray will work with Scala 2.11, but it doesn't__.
-Changing the Scala version to something like 2.11.0-RC1 will compile file.
-However, due to transitive dependencies on an Akka compiled against 2.10, you'll get NoClassDefFoundErrors in Akka on inner classes.
-In my case, it was on scala.runtime.AbstractPartialFunction$mcVL$sp.

-__Scala 2.11 modularises the scala language__.
-Spray has made no attempt to follow that modularisation (I guess because of the former point) and the BasicMarshallers trait has a scala.xml.NodeSeq dependency to allow XML serialisation natively.
-Unfortunately, this means __No basic marshallers, like StringMarshaller, are imported implicitly because of this, silently__.
-It's a bit of a "Fuck you" moment.

 __Running sbt-revolver and IDEA compiles things twice__.
 Because they have different target roots but both notice source changes, every file results in a double-compile.
 This can result in lock contention on the Ivy cache, depending on what you change.